munas-git/Fake-news-detection/README.md

-# Information About the Fake News Detection Systsem.
 ##### Project Status: Completed.
+# Project Title: Fake News Detection Systsem.

 ## Project Description.
 <p> This AI system is capable fo classify news into two broad categories: Real and Fake news.
 The data was gotten from <a href= "https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset">Kaggle</a>.
 Some of the steps involved in the model training include: